Connecting Stakeholders to Our Mission

 The Affordable Housing Program (AHP) grants we award through a competitive application process help to ensure that people in need – including families and individuals who earn 80% or less of the area median income, the chronically unhoused, seniors, veterans, at-risk youth, people overcoming addiction, people with disabilities, and many others – can have a place to call home.

-Our WISH and IDEA homeownership programs offer families and individuals earning up to 80% of the area median income grants of up to $22,000 that can be used for downpayment and closing costs.
-Both WISH and IDEA match $4 for every $1 contributed by the homebuyer toward the purchase of a home and can help low- to moderate-income individuals and families build wealth.
+Our WISH homeownership program offers families and individuals earning up to 80% of the area median income grants, up to the Federal Housing Finance Agency's annual maximum subsidy, that can be used for downpayment and closing costs.
+The WISH Program matches $4 for every $1 contributed by the homebuyer toward the purchase of a home and can help low- to moderate-income individuals and families build wealth.

 AHEAD Economic Development Grants